Kusieqs/Poker/README.md

-# Poker Project - Texas Hold'em
+# Poker Project - Texas Hold'em (still in the making)

 ### Console version